sharmazenith/Fern-Builders-Analysis/README.md

 The pivot sheets repsenting sales, wage margin, and days to complete highlight interactive charts and tables which answer questions presented by Fern Builders per sector/region.

+Source:
+The dataset was acquired from Ben Sullins Data Academy courses. bensullins.com